 He completed his residency at the University of Florida in 2008 and later joined the Malcolm Randall VA Hospital.
 While there, he served as the Consult-Liaison Attending Physician responsible for managing psychiatric consultations to the ER, outpatient clinics and for their inpatient stabilization program.
 He was also responsible for teaching medical students and psychiatry residents.

 He moved to Atlanta in 2010 to open a private practice and came on board at Anchor Hospital soon thereafter, where he has remained since.
-In 2014, Dr. Patel became Medical Director for both campuses of the Southern Crescent Behavioral Health System.
+Dr. Patel has served as the hospital’s Medical Director since 2014.

 Director of Assessment and Referral Services

-Tiwanna Davis is the Director of Assessment and Referral Services for Anchor Hospital.
-She joined the team in April 2016.
+Will Holt is the Director of Assessment and Referral Services for Anchor Hospital.
+He joined the team in December 2019.

-Tiwanna brings several years of experience in crisis assessment and placement, having worked in both acute inpatient and hospital emergency room settings providing psychiatric evaluation services to patients in crisis.
+Will brings many years of experience in crisis assessment and placement, having worked in inpatient, acute care and outpatient settings.

-Since joining the team, her collaborative, team-centered approach has helped improve processes and has strengthened the facility’s ability to quickly and safely help patients receive the treatment services they need.
+His fast-paced, solution focused approach has helped improve processes and strengthen the facility’s ability to quickly and safely help patients receive the treatment services they need.

 Michelle Parker, MBA